palera1n/PongoOS-legacy/README.md

 A pre-boot execution environment for Apple boards built on top of checkra1n.

+### Warning
+Was used in palera1n.sh, this is no longer maintained.

 ## Building on macOS

 - Install Xcode + command-line utilities